-This project consists of a joint initiative between the Asian Network for Sustainable Agriculture and Bioresources (ANSAB) and our foundation.
-By supporting local forest-dependent communities, Manfred-Hermsen-Stiftung is pursuing the goal of establishing a pilot case for the conservation of forest biodiversity and protection of environment within the fragile transition zone of the Terai plains and Himalayan foothills.
-In the long term, the recognition as a biosphere reserve can be a possibility.
+In cooperation with the Asian Network for Sustainable Agriculture and Bioresources (ANSAB), the foundation Manfred-Hermsen-Stiftung supports local forest-dependent communities in Nepal.
+In the scope of this project we established a pilot case for the conservation of forest biodiversity and protection of environment within the fragile transition zone of the Terai plains and Himalayan foothills.

 Representing only 0.1% of the earth’s surface area, Nepal is home to more than 2.6% of all the flowering plant, 5.1% of gymnosperm, 9.3% of all bird, and 4.5% of all mammal species.
 Nepal has 35 forest types, 75 vegetation types and 118 ecosystem types (HMGN & MFSC, 2002).